Continuing Education Activity

 Securing the Drain Catheter with Suture

-Skin suture is taken near the drain site, and a loose square knot applied (i.e., hanging knot).
+Skin suture is taken near the drain site, and a loose square knot is applied (i.e., hanging knot).
 Then come around the drain catheter to tie a double knot, and this can be repeated several times with throw behind and front of the catheter.

 Securing Drain in the Microvascular Procedure

-Drain catheter should avoid crossing over vascular repair site.
-Before securing the drain as described above, one or two additional sutures applied to immobilize the drain catheter placed inside a flap.
+The drain catheter should avoid crossing over vascular repair site.
+Before securing the drain as described above, one or two additional sutures were applied to immobilize the drain catheter placed inside a flap.
 The additional suture passed through the skin through the nearest catheter hole and then back through the skin, where a loose knot is fashioned on the skin side.
 This method of securing avoids displacement of the drain.
 The nursing staff must be shown where the anchoring suture has been placed for extra care.

 Completing the Circuit